Break-Through-Tech/OSU-Forecasting_HAB_Risk_To_Costal_Marine_Ecosystems/Challenge-Project-Overview.md

 >
 > ---
 >
-> ### 🔍 SME Feedback from Dr. Uohna
+> ### 🔍 SME Feedback from the BTT Evaluation Team
 >
 > *Please address the following by editing this page:*
 >
-> - [Feedback item #1]
+> - See advisor feedback section below for detailed technical adjustments.
-> - [Feedback item #2]
+> - [Additional feedback item]
-> - [Feedback item #3]
+> - [Additional feedback item]
 >
 > ---
 >

 ---

-# [Project Title]
+# Forecasting risk of harmful algal blooms in coastal marine ecosystems.

-**Company / Org:** [Company / Org Name]
+**Company / Org:** Oregon State University
-**Challenge Advisor:** [Name, Title, Email]
+**Challenge Advisor:** Jack Buckner, bucknejo@oregonstate.edu
 **Program:** Break Through Tech AI Studio - Fall 2026

 ---

-## 🏢 About [Company / Org Name]
+## 🏢 About Oregon State University

-[2-3 sentences about your company: what you do, your industry, etc. You may also choose to specify your specific department or team.]
+Oregon State University is a leading public research university focused on advancing knowledge in various fields, including environmental sciences.
+The Socio-Environmental Analysis Lab utilizes data analytics and machine learning to address pressing ecological challenges.

 ---

 ## 🎯 The Challenge

 ### Project Summary
-[In 2-3 sentences, describe what you're asking the team to do.
-Be specific about the type of data, ML techniques, and potential impact.]

-> **Example:** "In this project, your team will use customer transaction data and classification algorithms to build a model that predicts which users are likely to churn.
-This will help our retention team prioritize outreach."
+In this project, you will use oceanographic data from the European Space Agency and machine learning regression models to forecast the risks of harmful algal bloom events (HABs) in coastal marine ecosystems.
+This will help the Socio-Environmental Analysis Lab at Oregon State University develop insurance and financial risk management tools for coastal and marine industries.

 ### Success Criteria
-[What does success look like?
-Describe evaluation metrics (accuracy, F1 score, etc.) or qualitative outcomes that would make this project valuable to your company.]
+A model that predicts HAB events from environmental data for one or more regions and provides an unbiased estimate of the model's skill when forecasting future events.

 ### Project Milestones